jupyter-book/jupyter-book/docs/content/content-blocks.md

 ## Figures

-You can thouroughly customise the look of figures in your book.
+You can thoroughly customise the look of figures in your book.
 See {doc}`figures` for more information.

 ## Page layout and sidebar content